Harold Sinclair (novelist)

 His most well-known book, The Horse Soldiers (1956), was adapted and made into a film of the same name, by noted director John Ford and starring John Wayne, William Holden and Constance Towers.
-About the famous Grierson's Raid of April–May 1863, of Union Army Cavalry commander Col. Benjamin Grierson's (1826–1911) long raid southward from LaGrange, Tennessee through Confederate heartland of Mississippi to Federal-occupied Baton Rouge, Louisiana, and going around the besieged Confederacy's important vital Mississippi River fortress of Vicksburg, Mississippi during the Vicksburg Campaign in the American Civil War.
+It was about the famous Grierson's Raid of April–May 1863, of Union Army Cavalry commander Col. Benjamin Grierson's (1826–1911) long raid southward from LaGrange, Tennessee through Confederate heartland of Mississippi to Federal-occupied Baton Rouge, Louisiana, and going around the besieged Confederacy's important vital Mississippi River fortress of Vicksburg, Mississippi during the Vicksburg Campaign in the American Civil War.
 Because The Horse Soldiers was such a commercial success in the 1960s (and remains popular 70 years later), shortly before his 1966 death, Sinclair signed an option to have the 1958 sequel Civil War book that he wrote, The Cavalryman, become a made-for-television series.
-(It was unfortunately however never produced.)
+(Unfortunately, it was never produced.)
 He died on May 24, 1966, in Bloomington.